Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Ujigami Shrine?

-The most recent bear sighting in Ujigami Shrine was on May 2, 2026 in Kyoto, Kyoto, where 1 Black Bear was reported.
+The most recent bear sighting in Ujigami Shrine was on June 18, 2026 in Kyotanabe, Kyoto, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Ujigami Shrine?

-Recent bear sightings in Ujigami Shrine have been concentrated in Kizugawa Kamocho-Hokkejino (8), Kizugawa City (4), Kizugawa Kamocho-Ono (4).
+Recent bear sightings in Ujigami Shrine have been concentrated in Kizugawa Kamocho-Hokkejino (8), Kyoto (6), Kizugawa Kamocho-Ono (4).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Ujigami Shrine?